laurasierra17/readme-generator/test/README.md

 ```

 ## Usage
-Install the dependencies and you're ready to go
+Easy to install

 ## License
 This project is licensed under the MIT license.

 ## Contributing
-Contact me
+Contact me!

 ## Tests
 To run tests, run the following command: